grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-org-users/invite-user-join-org.md

 +++
-title = "Invite a user to join an organization" aliases = ["path here"] weight = 70
+title = "Invite a user to join an organization" aliases = ["docs/sources/administration/manage-users-and-permissions/manage-org-users/invite-user-join-org.md"] weight = 10
 +++

 # Invite a user to join an organization

-You can invite users to join an organization, which grants them access to the dashboards and data sources owned by the organization.
+When you invite users to join an organization, you assign the **Admin**, **Editor**, or **Viewer** role which controls user access to the dashboards and data sources owned by the organization.
+Users receive an email that prompts them to accept the invitation.

 - If you know that the user already has access Grafana and you know their user name, then you issue an invitation by entering their user name.<!--- It's weird to me that I cannot see all users, so that I know their user name -->
 - If the user is new to Grafana, then use their email address to issue an invitation.
 The system automatically creates the user account on first sign in.